 Knowing all of this, you may well have found yourself asking ‘How do we know if we’re over or under resourced?’ or ‘What does a ‘normal’ resourcing level look like?’.

-We’ve put together a step by step process to hopefully help you manage your capacity by looking at the dependency levels of your clients:
+We’ve put together a step by step process to help you manage your capacity by looking at the dependency levels of your clients:

 1. Assess client dependency

 Understanding the specific needs of each service user is crucial for effective capacity planning.
-Start by evaluating the number of hours each of your client’s require per week to see just how you may need to allocate your resources to meet the needs of your clients.
+Start by evaluating the number of hours each of your clients require per week to see just how you may need to allocate your resources to meet the needs of your clients.

 2. Analyse specific location needs